 AORS Response to COVID-19 Pandemic

-As the world grapples with the quickly evolving COVID-19 outbreak, AORS is making adjustments to ensure the health and safety of our members, clients, staff, contractors and other stakeholders, their families, and the many communities they all serve so selflessly.
+As we continue to deal with the COVID-19 outbreak, AORS is making adjustments to ensure the health and safety of our members, clients, staff, contractors and other stakeholders, their families, and the many communities they all serve so selflessly.
 This remains our top priority.

-AORS and the Simcoe County Road Supervisor Association, the hosts of the 2020 Trade Show, have made the difficult decision to cancel the trade show this year.
-After consulting with the hosts of the 2021 and 2022 shows, and with the approval of the Board of Directors, we have decided to postpone each of those events by one year.
-Hence, the 2021 trade show will be held in Barrie, hosted by the Simcoe County Road Supervisors Association; the 2022 trade show will be held in Strathroy, hosted by the Middlesex County Public Works Association; and the 2023 trade show will be held in Cornwall, hosted by the Eastern Ontario Road Supervisors Association.
-We want to thank the many suppliers who had committed to exhibit at the 2020 show for their loyalty and support, and look forward to seeing them in 2021 instead.
-We will be in communication with them directly regarding next steps.
+AORS and the Simcoe County Road Supervisor Association, the hosts of the 2021 Trade Show, made the difficult decision to cancel the trade show this year, yet again.
+After consulting with the hosts of the 2022 and 2023 shows, and with the approval of the Board of Directors, it was decided to postpone each of those events by one more year.
+Hence, the 2022 trade show will be held in Barrie, hosted by the Simcoe County Road Supervisors Association; the 2023 trade show will be held in Strathroy, hosted by the Middlesex County Public Works Association; and the 2024 trade show will be held in Cornwall, hosted by the Eastern Ontario Road Supervisors Association.
+We want to thank the many suppliers who had committed to exhibit at the 2021 show for their loyalty and support, and look forward to seeing them in 2022 instead.
 We also want to thank the many volunteer members of the Simcoe County Road Supervisors Association who worked diligently to plan the event.
 Their hard work will not go to waste as they look forward to hosting the trade show in Barrie next year.

 AORS Staff, Contractors and Volunteers

-Those of you familiar with AORS know that we operate with a skeleton staff, and depend on a network of contractors and dedicated volunteers to deliver quality programs.
-Their health and safety are paramount, and we are implementing measures to protect these.
-In compliance with the Ontario government directive that all non-essential businesses be closed, the AORS office will be closed until further notice.
-Staff will work from home, but we will not be operating at full capacity nor have access to all the files and systems we normally use.
-We may not be able to tend to all matters as quickly as we’d like, and we appreciate your patience and understanding while we work through these challenging times.
+Those of you familiar with AORS know that we operate with a skeleton staff, and depend on a network of contractors and dedicated volunteers to deliver our quality programs.
+Their health and safety are paramount.
+We continue to monitor and implement government guidelines for maintaining a safe workplace.
+At this time, most staff continue to work from home or on site as required, with just one person at the office most days.
+Thank you for your patience and understanding while we work through these challenging times.
 Please send any requests for information to email@example.com, and we will respond as soon as possible.